vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

    count.value++ // this will affect the log output.
    ```

-   This capability is quite important as it unlocks powerful patterns that allow us to compose reactive logic encapsulated in decoupled functions, which we will discuss later in the guide.
+   This capability is quite important as it is frequently used when extracting logic into [Composable Functions](/guide/reusability/composables.html).

 ### Exposing State to Template